bswebdevlpr/Assignments/README.md

   <br/>

   > ### showAccount()
-  Show the number of accounts stored in selected card.
+  Shows the number of accounts stored in selected card.
 Each account is classified with its index.
   - ##### Syntax
     ```function showAccount()```
   - ##### Returns